 .
 Madam is in her salon waiting for you."

-Buffy saluted him laughing, moving away in her black designer dress and heels.
+Buffy saluted him laughing, and moved away with with a smooth, easy gait.
+He smiled at the changes the years had made in the young Miss.
 Jean-Pierre couldn't understand how two people could look so much alike and be so different.

 " Buffy called out softly.

 There in a Queen Anne chair sat a tiny woman.
 Everyone thought Buffy got her coloring from her mother; they were wrong.
 Anne Katrina Merteuil was a tiny woman whose hair still held golden tones; her eyes were the same large hazel as her granddaughters.
 If you didn't know better, you would think from a distance she was Buffy's mother.
 Only when you were close could you see the fine lines around her eyes and mouth, which told her age.
 Her skin was still smooth holding a hint of pale gold, rather than Buffy's darker honey tone.

 Anne's face lit up seeing her granddaughter standing there.
 She threw her arms open wide as Buffy rushed into them.